Submit URL to Google: 4 Pro Ways to Request Indexing in 2022

 However, Google’s URL submit tool is now dead!

-The confirmation about the same came on Wednesday after the search engine giant pulled the plug on one of its widely used services.
+This was confirmed after the search engine giant pulled the plug on one of its widely used services.

 Why Google Killed the URL Submit Tool?

 SEO experts, who were using this tool for submitting backlinks and for faster indexing, will face the heat as they are currently left with no other option other than waiting for their links to be crawled by Google naturally.

 The submission of URLs was possible even for users who didn’t have to sign in.

 It is possible that Google detected webmasters using the service for adding bulk URLs for indexing, which could have prompted them to discontinue it.